 Avoid Exorbitant Taxes

 To avoid taxes, there are various IRS sections that can help.
-One section, Section 6166, will allow your loved ones more time to pay the tax.
-Section 303 will allow your family to redeem your stock with very little tax penalties.
-You should talk with your family about these tax sections and determine if your business will be eligible.
+One section, Section 6166, will allow your loved ones more time to pay the tax by paying the estate tax in 10 annual installments.
+Another, Section 303, will allow your family to redeem your stock with very little tax penalties.
+You should talk to your family about these tax sections and determine if your business will be eligible.
 Creating a plan and instructions for your survivors will help them to navigate these filings.

 Create a Buy-Sell Agreement